kadas-albireo/kadas-albireo.github.io/manual/src/en/mss.md

 ## <a name="sec5"></a>Symbol size, line width and work mode

 These settings influence the display of all MSS symbols on the map.
+They can be overriden individually for each layer in the MSS tab of the layer properties dialog.